s-zanella/cryptofuzz-evercrypt/README.md

 # A fork of Cryptofuzz with an EverCrypt module

 The Dockerfile is derived from the [Dockerfile in OSS-Fuzz](https://github.com/google/oss-fuzz/tree/master/projects/cryptofuzz).
-It currently fuzzes the v0.1alpha1 EverCrypt release against libsodium with ASan.
+It currently fuzzes the v0.1alpha1 EverCrypt release against libsodium and BoringSSL with ASan.

 Build it with e.g.